 Generally speaking, cigarette smoking increases the risk of breast cancer only modestly.
-However, some circumstances increase risk.
-For example, several studies have found that smoking at a young age contributes disproportionately to breast cancer risk.
+However, some circumstances increase risk, including smoking at a young age.
 Smoking that began before the birth of a woman's first child was associated with an 18% increase in risk for every 20 pack-years smoked in one study.

 High cumulative smoking exposure also heightens breast cancer risk.
 Women who smoked at least one pack per day for 30 years or more had a 28 percent higher risk than nonsmokers in one study.